 Welcome to the Terrific Tigers!

-Our topic for the Spring Term is "Skin, Fur and Feathers".
+Our topic for the Summer Term 1 is "How does your garden grow?".

-During literacy lessons, we will be reading and writing about animals found in many different stories and poems.
-We will find out about animals in traditional tales from other cultures.
-Information texts about the animal kingdom will be used across the curriculum this term.
-Guided reading sessions will also include both fiction and non-fiction texts about the world around us and the many different animals.
-The children will also be introduced to lists, labels and signs, as well as letter writing and descriptive writing.
+During literacy lessons, we will be reading and writing traditional tales and poems, producing story maps and writing captions.
+We will also be reading and writing about our favourite SUPERHERO!
+Information texts about plants of the world will be used across the curriculum.
+Guided reading sessions will include both fiction and non-fiction texts about the world around us.
+The children will continue to use lists, labels and signs, as well as writing letters and descriptive writing.

-Art includes themes from several curriculum areas, including animal ideas in model making and painting and drawing on different scales, and shape investigations when thinking about how famous artists such as Picasso used colour and shape.
+Art includes themes from several curriculum areas, including painting and drawing on different scales, and shape investigations when thinking about how famous artists used colour and shape.
 We will also complete a whole class display for the hall and make papier mache models outside when the weather is a bit more favourable!

-During PE, the children are learning to play dodgeball, and are learning a whole class dance routine!
+During PE, the children are learning to play handball, and are learning a whole class dance routine!

 Spelling tests have been introduced and will continue for the rest of the year.